 Sun Met: Ricky Rick & Reason show you how to standout in a two-piece suit

-Although most of our attention was initially on the women who attended the 2018 Sun Met, this year’s theme also inspired an explosion of innovative approaches to menswear, and to reinventing the conventional two-piece suit, in particular.
-We look at our favourite men’s looks from the day –and invite you to steal their style!
+Although most of our attention was initially on the women who attended the 2018 Sun Met, this year’s Style Ahead of the Field (read: Afro-chic) theme also inspired an explosion of innovative approaches to menswear, and to reinventing the conventional two-piece suit, in particular.
+We look at our favourite men’s looks from the day – and invite you to steal these celeb's style!

 RIKY RICK: CLASSIC WITH A TWIST